louismullie/repos/README.md

 Hi!
-My name is Louis, and here are some of the most interesting projects that I have worked on.
+My name is Louis.
+Here are some of the most interesting projects I have worked on.

 ###Natural Language Processing